RRI Free wired Route Setting

 Availability of selected route

-Control table specifies the controls required for route setting Generally when route is initiated the following checks are made to confirm that the selected route is free to be called.
+The control table specifies the controls required for route setting Generally when the route is initiated the following checks are made to confirm that the selected route is free to be called.

 1. Points including overlap and flank points are either already set to the required position or free.